 Estimation of total flavonoid content: The total flavonoid content was determined with aluminium chloride (AlCl3) according to the known method of Zhishen (Zhishen et al, 1999) using Rutin as a standard.
 The plant extract (0.1 ml) was added to 0.3 ml distilled water followed by 0.03 ml NaNO2 (5%) and incubated for 5 min at 25°C. Later 0.03 ml AlCl3 (10%) was added and further after 5 min, the reaction mixture was treated with 0.2 ml (1mM) NaOH.
-Finally, the reaction mixture was measured at 510 nm.
+Finally, the reaction mixture was diluted to 1 ml with water and the absorbance was measured at 510 nm.
 The total flavonoid content is expressed as milligrams of rutin equivalent (RE) to per gram of dry CNE extract.